See if this sounds familiar:

 Once you get comfortable collaborating in an online environment, there’s a lot to love about the virtual meeting.
-As a remote company, the team at Formstack has undergone a lot of trial and error in this area.
-And we’ve learned a thing or two about how to make meetings work.
+As a remote company, the team at Formstack has undergone some trial and error in this area, and we’ve learned a thing or two about how to make meetings work.

 1. Use ONE method of remote communication.

 If one remote employee is video conferencing, so should everyone else.
 This is true even if two or three attendees are in the same physical location.
 Having everyone meet in the same virtual environment eliminates confusion and helps ensure your remote attendees won’t get lost when in-person conversations start to get loud and lively.

 Anyone who’s spent the first ten minutes of a remote meeting on “can you hear me?” and “did we lose someone?” knows how much time unreliable technology and shoddy connections can waste.
 Thankfully, video conferencing has come a long way.
 This is one area where your investment will pay back in spades.
 Platforms like Zoom are designed specifically to connect dozens of participants with high-quality video.
 Other software such as Adobe Connect and AirClass allow you to seamlessly switch between screen sharing and video, collaborate on digital whiteboards, and even get analytics on who’s participating.

 3. Limit your remote meetings to a handful of attendees.

 This is one standard that should be set for all meetings—remote or not.
 Any time a meeting includes people who don’t really need to be there, you increase the risk of conversation veering off into the realm of unrelated, unhelpful, and inactionable topics—a phenomenon known as bikeshedding.
 Get a large group together in a virtual space, and you’ll also face increased competition from digital distractions and multitasking among attendees who have little to contribute to the actual meeting.
 By keeping attendance low, you can can eliminate noise and stay laser focused.